 However, your damages may exceed these limits, or the insurance company may not offer a fair settlement.
 If necessary, we can take your case to civil court to secure the awards you deserve.

 Understanding Georgia’s Modified Comparative Negligence System

-It is important to know that some defense lawyers may use modified comparative negligence as a defense tactic.
-They may try to claim that you are more responsible for an accident than you really are to reduce or even eliminate their client’s liability.
-A Savannah pedestrian accident lawyer Bader Scott Injury Lawyers can defend you against tactics like these when we represent you.
+Know that some defense lawyers and insurance agents may use modified comparative negligence as a defense tactic.
+They may allege that you bear more responsibility for an accident than you actually do to reduce or even eliminate their client’s liability.
+A Savannah pedestrian accident lawyer with Bader Scott Injury Lawyers can defend you against these tactics when we represent you.

-How the Statute of Limitations Could Impact Your Claim
+How the Statute of Limitations Could Impact Your Pedestrian Accident Case

 Bader Scott Injury Lawyers can discuss what specific deadlines pertain to your case when you call for a free consultation.

-Bader Scott Injury Lawyers Defends Pedestrian Accident Victims
+Bader Scott Injury Lawyers Advocates for Pedestrian Accident Victims

 - Investigate your case and figure out who is liable for your injuries

-- Gather evidence like police reports and eyewitness statements
+- Gather evidence like police reports, medical records, surveillance video, and eyewitness statements

 - Negotiate for a fair settlement with the insurance company representing the responsible party